Table of Contents

-The annual event is organized at the temple of Kataragama at the southern corner of the island.
+The annual event is organized at the temple of Kataragama at the southern corner of Sri Lanka.
 The event is attended by a large number of devotees of Buddhist as well as Hindu.
 The annual event is organized in the month of July.

 Devundara Esala Ceremony

 The Esala ceremony of Dewundara takes place in the month of August.
 Dewundara is the southernmost city of Sri Lanka and venue for a shrine dedicated to God Vishnu.
 The festival is celebrated with many activities in the temple and followed by a beautiful procession, which participated by dancers, firecracker, musicians and elephants.

 The Esala ceremony of Bellenavila Raja Maha vihara also takes place in the month of August.
 The procession parade around the temple and attended by low country and upcountry dancers, elephants and musicians.

-Munneswara, popular Hindu temple, which is dedicated to God Vishnu, is located about 75 km north of Colombo.
+Munneswara, a popular Hindu temple, which is dedicated to God Vishnu, is located about 75 km north of Colombo.
 The annual event of Esala ceremony takes place in the month of August and attended by a large number of Hindu devotees.

 This Roman Catholic Marian shrine is one of the most sacred places for the Catholic community in the country.
 The holy church is located in Mannar, northwest Sri Lanka.
 There are three feats organized at the church in July, August and October.
 The festival in August attracts the largest crowd, which surpassed one million people.

 Nallur festival can be described as one of the most attended Hindu festivals in the island and largest festival in the northern-most city of Sri Lanka.
 The celebration takes place in the month of August.

 Vel festival is one of the leading Hindu festivals in the city of Colombo.
 The celebration is dedicated to God Skanda and parade along the streets of Colombo.
 The celebration takes place in the month of August.

 The annual event is organized in the fishing village of Udappu in North-west Sri Lanka.
 The event is dedicated to Goddess Drupadi.
 The firewalking is the most highlighted in the event.
 The event is organized in the month of August.